rafaeldevvv/rest-countries-api/README.md

 ### Extra Features

+I added two extra features to this project: a sorting mechanism that allows the user to sort the list of countries and a suggestion of a country name and region when the country that the user is looking for is not found.

 I wanted a convenient way to add and remove sorting types.
 So I got inspiration from the design pattern called factory pattern and built this object to register sorting types.

 ```js